envere/FinTrack/README.md

 What differentiates us from other apps is that we track dividends on top of stock value, provide data visualisation, and account for brokerage and other miscellaneous fees.
 This is tailored to provide a more personalised and reliable portfolio tracker for users.

 ## Features
-- Dividend Tracking
+- Dividend tracking
-- Data Visualisation
+- Data visualisation
-- Inclusion of Brokerage and other Miscellaneous Fees
+- Inclusion of brokerage and other miscellaneous fees
 - Simple UI to minimise information overload

 ## System Design